-- A4: The insurance policies sold to students in educational institutions will be subject to GST at a standard rate. - Q5: What is the GST implication on the PA policies purchased by MARA from a local insurer/takaful operator to insure their scholars studying in universities and other institutions of higher learning in Australia? - A5: The supply of a group PA to MARA for its scholars will be subject to GST at a zero rate. - Q6: What is the GST implication on the PA policies purchased by an Educational Institution from Indonesia from a registered insurer/takaful operator in Malaysia to insure their scholars studying in universities and other institutions of higher learning in Malaysia? - A6: The supply of a group PA to the Educational Institution from Indonesia for its scholars in Malaysia will be subject to GST at a standard rate.

-Q7: What is the GST implication on a Personal Accident (PA) policy plan sold in a package with other taxable goods or services?

-A7: Since the supply of goods or services and PA are all taxable supplies, the supplier need not apportion the single charge.
+- A5: The supply of a group PA to MARA for its scholars will be subject to GST at a zero rate. - Q6: What is the GST implication on the PA policies purchased by an Educational Institution from Indonesia from a registered insurer or takaful operator in Malaysia to insure their scholars studying in universities and other institutions of higher learning in Malaysia? - A6: The supply of a group PA to the Educational Institution from Indonesia for its scholars in Malaysia will be subject to GST at a standard rate. - Q7: What is the GST implication on a Personal Accident (PA) policy plan sold in a package with other taxable goods or services? - A7: Since the supply of goods or services and PA are all taxable supplies, the supplier need not apportion the single charge.
 GST is chargeable on the single charge.
 However, if the package consists of general insurance and an exempt supply, the supplier is required to apportion the single charge according to the proportion for exempt and taxable supplies.
-The proportion for the exempt supply will not be subject to GST while the proportion for general insurance will be standard rated.

-Q8: What is the GST implication on a life policy plan sold in a package with other taxable goods?

-- A8: Since life policy is an exempt supply and goods are taxable supplies, the supplier is required to apportion the single charge.
-The proportion for the exempt supply will not be subject to GST while the proportion for taxable supply will be standard rated. - Q9: What is the GST implication on the premium for general insurance to cover a property outside of Malaysia?
+The proportion for the exempt supply will not be subject to GST while the proportion for general insurance will be standard rated. - Q8: What is the GST implication on a life policy plan sold in a package with other taxable goods? - A8: Since life policy is an exempt supply and goods are taxable supplies, the supplier is required to apportion the single charge.
+The proportion for the exempt supply will not be subject to GST while the proportion for taxable supply will be standard rated. - Q9: What is the GST implication on the premium for general insurance to cover a property outside of Malaysia? - A9: Since the property is located outside of Malaysia, the premium will not be subject to GST being a zero-rated supply. - Q10: What is the GST implication on the premium for general insurance to cover a property in Malaysia owned by a foreigner who is not in Malaysia at the time the insurance coverage takes place? - A10: The premium charged will be subject to GST at a standard rate.